The Measured Scoop

 1. Preheat the oven to 325°F.

-2. Next, make the herb butter.
-Finely mince the herbs and garlic.
+2. Make the herb butter: Finely mince the herbs and garlic.
 Reserve 1 teaspoon of freshly minced herbs for the vegetables going in the roasting pan.
 Add all the herb butter ingredients to a bowl and smash together with a fork.
 Set aside.

 3. Remove the turkey breast roast from all of the packaging, including the white netting, and discard it.
 Open the pieces and pat them very dry with a paper towel.
-Set them on a pan while you prepare the roasting pan.
+Set aside to continue to dry while you prepare the roasting pan.

-4. Next, you'll want to make the "roasting pan".
-Use a dish that is close to the size of the turkey breast.
-Put the chopped vegetables, lemon, whole garlic cloves, and bay leaf into your roasting dish, creating a bed to elevate the turkey.
-Sprinkle the teaspoon of reserved minced herbs on top.
-This is what you will set the buttered turkey on.
+4. Using a dish that is approximately the size of the turkey breast, add the chopped vegetables, lemon, whole garlic cloves, and bay leaf to your roasting dish, creating a bed to elevate the turkey.
+Sprinkle the teaspoon of reserved minced herbs on top of the vegetables.

 • Prep Time: 30 minutes